mesosphere/dcos-docs-site/pages/1.13/administering-clusters/package-registry/index.md

 ---
 layout: layout.pug
-navigationTitle: Managing Package Registry
+navigationTitle: Package Registry
-title: Managing Package Registry
+title: Package Registry
 menuWeight: 50
 excerpt: Using the web interface or CLI to manage your package repositories
-enterprise: false
+enterprise: true
 ---

 <!-- The source repo for this topic is https://github.com/dcos/dcos-docs-site -->